boldingd/EclipsePhaseContent/FurryPandering.md

 P1Es (pronounced "pony") are synthmorphs developed by the brony community.
 A bit like furries, bronies have a strong maker culture; the P1E is developed as an open-source project, and at this point the design is fairly mature.
 Being open-source, the morph is also available in a dizzying array of configurations – including, amusingly, a few targeted at gatecrashers and terraformers, who value the morph for being a cheap, well-constructed quadrupedal synthmorph.
+(The quadrupedal construction makes them well-adapted to difficult terrain and heavy loads.)

 - Type: Morph (Synth)
 - Layout: Horse-like (~130cm high at shoulder)